strongloop/strongloop.com2/_posts/2018-11-21-loopback4-best-practices.md

 When we started working on LoopBack 4, one of our design priorities was to enable application developers to follow industry best practices, from test-driven development to user-centric/design-first approach to building APIs.
 As part of this effort, we wrote several documents to educate LoopBack developers about our recommended best practices.

-At the moment, there are two guides:
+At the moment, we offer two guides:

 - [Best Practices](https://loopback.io/doc/en/lb4/Best-practices.html) aiming at application developers.
 - [Extending LoopBack](https://loopback.io/doc/en/lb4/Extending-LoopBack-4.html) aiming at extension developers.